Marilyn Fernberger

 Marilyn Fernberger (13 August 1927 – 2 May 2012) was the first female co-chair of the U.S. Pro-Indoor Tennis Championship.
 Her "enthusiasm and dedication for the sport of tennis" earned her induction into the Philadelphia Jewish Sports Hall of Fame in 2002.

 Early life and education

 Marilyn Fernberger (née Friedman) was born to David and Edith Friedman on 13 August 1927.
 Marilyn grew up in the Mount Airy neighborhood of Philadelphia, PA.
 She attended and graduated from the Philadelphia High School for Girls.
 During her time there she participated in field hockey, tennis, and was on the swim team.
-After high school, Marilyn went to college at the University of Pennsylvania, where she met her husband, Edward Fernberger.
-There she studied English and Political Science.
+After high school, she went to college at the University of Pennsylvania, where she met her husband, Edward Fernberger.
+There she studied English and political science.
 She graduated and received her bachelor's degree for those subjects in 1948.

 Career

 Fernberger became the first female co-chair of a professional tennis tournament, alongside her husband and co-chair Edward (Ed) Fernberger.
 The United States Tennis Association (USTA) began the Fernbergers' career in tennis, as they first became involved with the Philadelphia district and Middle States section.

 They decided to turn the Philadelphia Invitational Indoor, an 8-player male tennis tournament hosted at St. Joseph's Memorial Field House, into the U.S. Pro Indoor hosted at the Spectrum.
 The U.S. Indoor Pro was part of the World Championship Tennis Circuit and the Grand Prix Tour.
 During her time as co-chair with her husband, from 1968 to 1992, attendance increased from around 2,500 attendees to over 95,000 including players representing over 20 countries.
 She is credited for bringing women's professional tennis to Philadelphia, as she chaired the Virginia Slims tournament from 1970 to 1979.
 Ed and Marilyn Fernberger were nicknamed the "dynamic duo" of the tennis world, as they continued to conduct and promote both youth and adult tennis tournaments.

 Marilyn was able to give back to her community and tennis by bringing tennis to the youth of many communities in Philadelphia, especially less-fortunate children.
 Through fundraising and non-profit organizations, the couple brought free public park tennis programs and other youth programs to Philadelphia.